Henry-momanyi/public_datasets/HackBio_Cancer_internship.md

 **Author(@slack) : Henry Momanyi(@Henry Momanyi)**

 Gene expression entails the path followed in the transfer of unfunctional genes into a functional product.
-These genes may include: RNA, DNA and proteins.(Assefa et al., 2018)&#x20;
+These functional products may include: RNA, DNA and proteins.(Assefa et al., 2018)&#x20;

 The pathways followed involves transcription and translation.